For a few years around the Sydney Olympics, Lenny Krayzelburg made elite backstroke look almost settled before the race began.

 His Jewish identity was part of the public story, not an afterthought

 Olympedia records that Krayzelburg competed at the 2001 Maccabiah Games in Israel and that he later entered the Southern California Jewish Sports Hall of Fame.
-That is not ornamental biography.
+That is central biography, not ornament.
 It shows that his career lived simultaneously in the Olympic mainstream and in a distinct Jewish athletic network that prizes representation, continuity, and communal memory.

 That double belonging helps explain why he remained visible after the main medal years.
 USC's more recent profile of Krayzelburg notes his later work through the Lenny Krayzelburg Swim Academy and his involvement with organizations tied to adaptive sport in Israel.
 The throughline is easy to see.
 Even after retirement, he kept translating personal excellence into institutional work.